sarveshpatil1/LMS/README.md

-# LMS
+# Nex Learn
-We are building a learning management system where the authors can post their own courses and students can create their account to learn the published courses.
+We are building a E-Learning platform where the authors can post their own courses and students can create their account to learn the published courses.

 The Home page and login: